How Does SSI Disability Work When You Live in a Nursing Home?

 If you're living in a private care facility that doesn't accept Medicaid, then you can keep your SSI, although, of course, you might not be eligible for SSI if you have enough income to afford private care.
 But some states supplement SSI with state supplemental payments that can pay a good portion of the cost of a private facility.

-If both you and your spouse receive SSI, you will continue to receive SSI if your spouse enters a nursing home.
-Instead of receiving the couple rate of $1,415/month, you will start to receive the individual rate of $943/month.
+If both you and your spouse receive SSI, you can continue to receive SSI if your spouse enters a nursing home.
+Instead of receiving the couple rate of $1,491 per month, you will start to receive the individual rate of $994 per month.

 State Supplements to SSI for Nursing Home and Assisted Living Residents

 Most states give additional money to SSI recipients in the form of a supplement to the federal monthly SSI payment.
-For example, California pays a $59 supplement to SSI recipients who live in Medicaid-paid nursing homes and are eligible for the reduced federal $30/month SSI payment.
+For example, California pays a $32 supplement to SSI recipients who live in Medicaid-paid nursing homes and are eligible for the reduced federal $30 per month SSI payment.
+(Supplemental Security Income (SSI) in California 2026.)
 Massachusetts adds a $42.80 supplement to the $30 reduced federal SSI amount.
+(Massachusetts State Supplement CY 2026 Payment Levels.)

 Some states pay a higher state supplement to SSI recipients who live in nursing homes that aren't paid for by Medicaid.
-For instance, California adds an extra $579 per month to individuals living in a non-medical out-of-home care facility to supplement the federal SSI payment, for a monthly total of $1,493.
-Massachusetts adds $293 per month, for a monthly total of $1,207.
+For instance, California adds an extra $632 per month to individuals living in a non-medical out-of-home care facility to supplement the federal SSI payment, for a monthly total of $1,626 (in 2026).
+Massachusetts adds $293 per month, for a monthly total of $1,287 (in 2026).

 As mentioned above, Medicaid doesn't typically pay for room and board costs at a non-medical facility like an assisted living facility.
 But because the monthly SSI amount is not enough to afford the typical cost of an assisted living facility, many states have separate programs through which they supplement the SSI payments of people in non-medical long-term care facilities.
-For example, Massachusetts pays an extra $454 per month to SSI recipients living in assisted living facilities, for a total of $1,368.
+For example, in 2026, Massachusetts pays an extra $454 per month to SSI recipients living in assisted living facilities, for a total of $1,448.
+(Read more about long-term care facilities and assisted living in Massachusetts.)

 In some states, the SSI state supplement is paid directly to the facility.